Dr. Mercado of Boston University School of Medicine has no relevant financial relationships to disclose.)

 The terminology in this area is confusing.
 The old terms "cerebral death" and "neocortical death" should be abandoned because they imply incorrectly that the destruction of the cerebrum or neocortex alone is sufficient for death.
 The term "brainstem death" has been used in the United Kingdom to acknowledge that most of the bedside tests demonstrating the absence of clinical brain functions examine brainstem functions specifically (Pallis and Harley 2009).
 However, the term "brainstem death" adds confusion to an already confused terminology (Molinari 1982; Youngner et al 1989) and should not be used in place of "brain death."
 Public surveys show persistent confusion of the meaning of the term brain death and its distinction from the persistent vegetative state (Siminoff et al 2004; Long et al 2008).
 Similarly, surveys of American neurologists disclosed an inadequate understanding of brain death (Joffe et al 2012).

 There remains variability in how physicians determine brain death.
 A study of the brain death determination policies of the top 50 neurology departments in the United States revealed a disturbing pattern of non-uniformity (Greer et al 2008).
-The authors found significant variations from accepted guidelines or from each other in many areas: who can perform the testing; whether more than 1 exam is required and the duration of the interval between examinations; the preconditions for testing (eg, establishing an underlying cause and requiring the exclusion of reversible metabolic or toxic factors, hypothermia, and shock); the techniques for testing brainstem function; whether and how to perform apnea testing; and whether and which confirmatory electrophysiologic or neuroimaging tests are used.
+The authors found significant variations from accepted guidelines or from each other in many areas: who can perform the testing; whether more than one examination is required and the duration of the interval between examinations; the preconditions for testing (eg, establishing an underlying cause and requiring the exclusion of reversible metabolic or toxic factors, hypothermia, and shock); the techniques for testing brainstem function; whether and how to perform apnea testing; and whether and which ancillary electrophysiologic or neuroimaging tests are used.
 Similar results of practice variability were found in a more recent survey of 68 hospitals in the United States (Shappell et al 2013).
-A survey of 508 brain death hospital policies in the United States showed significant noncompliance with the American Academy of Neurology standards, particularly in not excluding hypotension and hypothermia, and in the details of apnea testing and ancillary tests (Greer et al 2016).
-The most recent such survey showed progress in increasing the uniformity of brain death determination guidelines among U.S. medical centers in compliance with the American Academy of Neurology's 2010 standards (Wang et al 2017).
+A more recent survey of 508 brain death hospital policies in the United States showed significant noncompliance with the American Academy of Neurology standards, particularly by not excluding hypotension and hypothermia, and in the details of apnea testing and ancillary tests (Greer et al 2016).
+The most recent such survey showed progress in increasing the uniformity of brain death determination guidelines among the leading United States medical centers in compliance with the American Academy of Neurology s 2010 standards (Wang et al 2017).

 The highly publicized brain death cases in the United States of Jahi McMath and Marlise Muñoz sparked controversy, with much public and scholarly commentary concerning whether they were truly dead and what the law stipulated (Burkle et al 2014; Bernat 2014; Lewis et al 2017b).
 These discussions culminated in the identification of areas of uncertainty and the further work needed on brain death (Bernat and Larriviere 2014).